 - Keep paper in the packaging it arrives in – the ream packaging and the boxes – to protect from bumps and knocks that will misshape your paper.
 Boxes and reams will also prevent absorption of moisture.

-When printing photos on either inkjet or laser printers it is vital to use the correct photo paper.
-If you are using an inkjet printer you should have inkjet photo paper; for a laser printer, use laser photo paper.
-Most manufacturers such as HP, Epson and Canon recommend that you use their photo paper.
-However, there are also very good alternatives such as 5 Star, Kodak.
+When printing photos on either inkjet or laser printers, it is vital to use the correct photo paper.
+If you are using an inkjet printer, you should have inkjet photo paper; for a laser printer, use laser photo paper.
+Most manufacturers, such as HP, Epson and Canon, recommend that you use their photo paper.
+However, there are also very good alternatives, including 5 Star and Kodak.

-As well as photo and listing paper, Paperstone stock a wide range of specialist paper including pre-printed accountancy stationery, business card paper and carbonless paper.
+As well photo and listing paper, Paperstone stock a wide range of specialist paper, including pre-printed accountancy stationery, business card paperand carbonless paper.
 See specific sections for more details.

 If you need any help deciding what paper to get for your office, give us a call on 0845 567 4000 – we'll be happy to hear from you.
 Spend over £50 on office paper to receive FREE next day delivery from Paperstone.